PDF-version also available.

 Operators or functions with differing output

-The same goes for out of bounds access of arrays, the use of uninitialized variables, all kind of invalid inputs to operators and functions, overflow of arithmetic operators and failure to allocate or deallocate memory.
+The same goes for out of bounds access of arrays, the use of uninitialized variables, all kinds of invalid inputs to operators and functions, overflow of arithmetic operators and failure to allocate or deallocate memory.

 What is not included.